Silk: China

 Silk is described in a chapter of the Fan Shengzhi shu from the Western Han empire (202 BC – 9 AD).
 There is a surviving calendar for silk production in an Eastern Han empire (25–220 AD) document.
 The two other known works on silk from the Han empire are lost.
 The first evidence of the long distance silk trade is the finding of silk in the hair of an Egyptian mummy of the 21st dynasty, c.1070 BC.
 The silk trade reached as far as the Indian subcontinent, the Middle East, Europe, and North Africa.
 This trade was so extensive that the major set of trade routes between Europe and Asia came to be known as the Silk Road.

 The Chinese emperors strove to keep knowledge of sericulture secret to maintain the Chinese monopoly.
 Nonetheless, sericulture partially reached Korea with technological aid from China around 200 BC, the ancient Kingdom of Khotan by AD 50, and India by AD 140.

 In the ancient era, silk from China was the most lucrative and sought-after luxury item traded across the Eurasian continent, and many civilizations, such as the Persians, benefited economically from trade.
+In ancient traditional Chinese medicine, silk was used as a means to cover the wound and suture it, and hasten the closure and healing process.
+Wound dressings were frequently woven from silk which proliferated as a practice into numerous early societies.